eGovPDX/portlandor/README.md

       2. Move your database export into a folder in your project root called `/artifacts`.
 (We added this to our .gitignore, so the directory won't be there until you create it.)
       3. Run `lando db-import artifacts/portlandor_dev_2018-04-12T00-00-00_UTC_database.sql.gz`.
 (This is just an example, you'll need to use the actual filename of the database dump you downloaded.)
       4. Move your files backup into `web/sites/default/files`
 6. Run `lando refresh` to build your local environment to match master.
+(This runs composer install, drush updb, drush cim, and drush cr.)
 7. You should now be able to visit https://portlandor.lndo.site in your browser.
 8. When you are done with your development for the day, run `lando stop` to shut off your development containers.